Harsha2318/Q-Genome/README.md

 # Q-Genome: DNA Mutation Detection with Neural Networks

-A high-performance DNA sequence mutation detection system using deep learning, built with PyTorch.
-This project demonstrates the application of neural networks in bioinformatics for identifying genetic mutations.
+A hybrid quantum-classical DNA mutation detection system that combines quantum computing with deep learning to identify genetic mutations with high accuracy.

 ## 🚀 Features